Chapter 2

 Environmental Health Sciences Careers Outlook

 Professionals in environmental health sciences work to mitigate risks and improve public health outcomes on a global scale.
-They work in a variety of settings, including government agencies, environmental consulting firms, research institutions, hospitals and nonprofit organizations.
+They work in a variety of areas, including government, consulting, research, healthcare and nonprofit.

 Environmental health professionals can pursue careers such as:

-• Environmental Health Specialist: Assesses and mitigates environmental hazards that impact community health, such as water and air quality issues.
+- Environmental Health Data Analyst: Analyzes environmental hazards that impact community health, such as water and air quality issues.

 Environmental Health Sciences Master’s Degrees at Columbia